davidtingsu/chineseafterchineseschool.com/_posts/2016-01-01-fall-recap.md

 ## Chinese Hacks November Writing Challenge
-I wanted to jumpstart my writing again and my italki journal was suffering from the winter cold, so I was attracted to the idea of being publically accountable for my studies and I signed up for the [Novembe Writing Challenge](http://challenges.hackingchinese.com/challenges/23-writing-challenge-november-2015).
-Alas, I fell short of my commitment of 4 hourswith an astonishingly low zero hours.
-If you’re looking for other chinese challenges, you might also want to consider the [Italkig Language Challenges](http://www.italki.com/languagechallenge).
+I wanted to jumpstart my writing again and my italki journal was suffering from the winter cold, so I was attracted to the idea of being publically accountable for my studies and I signed up for the [November Writing Challenge](http://challenges.hackingchinese.com/challenges/23-writing-challenge-november-2015).
+Alas, I fell short of my commitment of 4 hours with zero hours.
+If you’re looking for other chinese challenges, you might also want to consider the [Italki Language Challenges](http://www.italki.com/languagechallenge).

 ## Hacking Chinese: A Practical Guide to Learning Mandarin

-I haven’t had a chance to check out this study strategies course that I received via email on 12/15/2015, but I would imagine it might be useful for people who are self-studying and are not currently taking a university course.
+I haven’t had a chance to check out this study strategies course that I received via email on 12/15/2015, but I would imagine it might be useful for people who are self-studying and are not currently doing formal training.
+Priced at $97 for a limited time and a 30 day money-back guarantee.

 [Hacking Chinese: A Practical Guide to Learning Mandarin](http://www.hackingchinese.com/about/practical-guide-to-learning-mandarin/)